Find help. Find hope. Find your words.

 Talking about mental health can be hard.
 It’s time to make it easier — and empower more people to ask for help, take action to help themselves, and support others.

 Mental health matters, and we should talk about it — just like we talk about physical health.
 Not everyone has experienced a mental health challenge, but most people know someone who has.
 And we all need support to stay balanced, build resilience, and feel mentally and emotionally strong — whether it’s clinical care, social support, or simply practicing self-care.

 As one of the nation’s leading health care providers and nonprofit health plans, Kaiser Permanente understands the connection between mental and physical health, and the importance of caring for the whole person.
 We also know that many people stay silent — and don’t get help — because they’re afraid of being judged.
 It’s time to change that.

 Find Your Words is designed to help individuals talk about mental health without fear and judgement, ask for help if they need it, and help others when they can.
 Together, we can create a culture of acceptance and support — and help end stigma for good.

 Real stories of hope and support

-Hear real conversations between people who’ve experienced depression and other mental health conditions and the loved ones who supported them through it.
-We partnered with StoryCorps. external page, a national oral history project, to capture their stories — and you may see yourself or someone you care about reflected in their words.
+Hear real conversations between people living with mental health conditions and the loved ones who support them.
+We partnered with StoryCorps to capture their stories —you may see yourself or someone you care about reflected in their words.